Jack-himlo/OOP-assessment/README.md

   - No duplicate ID's
 - Renting a video out to a customer
   - Get video _by title_
-  - Decriment video copies
+  - Decrement video copies
 - Returning a video from a customer
   - Get video _by title_
-  - Incriment video copies
+  - Increment video copies
 - Exiting the application
 - **IMPORTANT:** Customers should be limited based on their account type.
 Your application should enforce these limitations when attempting to rent a video!